Griezman2003/Griezman2003/README.md

 # Hello Developers

 Hello!
-My name is Gamaliel Garcia.
+My name is Gamaliel Garcia Gomez.
 I am acquiring knowledge in the field of web development.
 I am very interested in front-end technology, and although I am currently just a university student, I am a front-end developer with a lot of enthusiasm and eagerness to keep learning every day.
 Thank you for visiting my profile! 😄

 # "About Me"